sigurd-ss/fig2pov/README.md

 <p align="center"> <img src="./Figures/matlab_logo.png" width="400"> </p>

-# fig2pov: Convert MATLAB figure to POV-Ray
+# fig2pov: Convert MATLAB figures to POV-Ray
 ## Summary
 Convert MATLAB figures to ray-traced images using POV-Ray as the rendering engine.
 If desired, add texture and other rendering elements not supported by MATLAB to your graphics objects.